jizhang-nz/gbk_transformer/README.md

 This program was written in Python 3.6.7

-No extra Python module or other program is needed to run the program.
+No extra Python module or program is needed to run the program.

 ## Usage
 If you have Python 3 installed in your system, you could put the program with your GenBank files, and run the program with command like: